 In 2022, Phunsombatlert worked on an ongoing cyanotype project: “Sunny Garden in Blue: Stories from the Caribbean to Brooklyn.”
 “Sunny Garden in Blue” builds upon a workshop inviting senior Brownsville residents to create personal cyanotype “gardens.”
 In developing relationships with participants, he discovered many of them were immigrants from Caribbean countries.
 This inspired him to collect stories of their journeys to the U.S. represented in digital and cyanotype as an artist’s book.
 The project pairs specific plant cultivars and scientific details alongside drawn portraits of the participants with personal stories of immigration, transition and colonization.

-“Sunny Garden in Blue” will be a part of his exhibition, supported in part by Brooklyn Arts Fund, at Brooklyn Public Library (Central) in the beginning of 2023.
+“Sunny Garden in Blue” was part of his exhibition Mapping Fragments, supported in part by Brooklyn Arts Fund, at Brooklyn Public Library (Central).